skynettoday/skynet-today/content/news/_posts/2018-04-19-tesla-crash.md

 ---
 layout: post
-title: "Tesla's Lethal Autopilot Crash - a problem of UI as much as AI"
+title: "Tesla's Lethal Autopilot Crash - A Failing of UI as Much as AI"
-excerpt: "The tragedy might not have happened given clearer communication and understanding of current systems' limitations"
+excerpt: "The tragedy might have been avoided with better communication by both Tesla and its cars"
 author: joshua_morton
 editor: andrey_kurenkov
 tags: [Tesla,autonomy,ethics,BigBiz]
 ---

--add summary sentence at start-
+A "self-driving" car crashes.
+Coverage centers on who is to blame, but seems to miss one key insight.

 ## What Happened